cedricaffian/Getting-and-Cleaning-Data-Course-Project/README.md

 Project for Coursera course **"Getting and Cleaning Data"**
 ========================================

-Repository for Coursera Data Science Course "Getting and Cleaning Data" Course Project
+## Initial data for research

-The script is invented to analyze the data from UCI HAR Dataset (can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+The script is invented to analyze the data from (UCI HAR Dataset)[https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip].
 It's supposed that archive is extracted to the working directory.

 The following files from the initial dataset is used:
-  1. features.txt - includes the descriptions for features measured
+  1. *features.txt* - includes the descriptions for features measured
-  2. train/X_train.txt - includes the measurements of the features in train set (one row - 1 measurement of 561 features)
+  2. *train/X_train.txt* - includes the measurements of the features in train set (one row - 1 measurement of 561 features)
-  3. test/X_test.txt - includes the measurements of the features in test set
+  3. *test/X_test.txt* - includes the measurements of the features in test set
-  4. train/subject_train.txt - subject for each measurement from the train set
+  4. *train/subject_train.txt* - subject for each measurement from the train set
-  5. test/subject_test.txt - subject for each measurement from the test set
+  5. *test/subject_test.txt* - subject for each measurement from the test set
-  6. train/y_train.txt - activity (from 1 to 6) for each measurement from the train set
+  6. *train/y_train.txt* - activity (from 1 to 6) for each measurement from the train set
-  7. test/y_test.txt - activity (from 1 to 6) for each measurement from the test set
+  7. *test/y_test.txt* - activity (from 1 to 6) for each measurement from the test set

 Script involves the following stages:
 1. Downloads to R ids and descriptions for features being measured in experiment